mpcox/hapmatch/README.md

 hapmatch
 ```

-The program expects five values: the sample size and frequency cutoff of the ingroup, the sample size and frequency cutof of the outgroup, and a threshold for the number of allowed mismatches.
+The program expects five values: the sample size and frequency cutoff of the ingroup, the sample size and frequency cutoff of the outgroup, and a threshold for the number of allowed mismatches.
 A threshold of 0 returns exact matches only.

 ```
 hapmatch 4 0.444 6 0.948 0